Wes Lee: MSK (2020–2022)

-NXT North American Champion (2022–present)
+NXT North American Champion (2022–2024)

 On the April 19 episode of NXT 2.0, Lee returned to television, vaguely addressing the vacating of the tag titles, before being confronted by Xyon Quinn.
 This led to a match between Quinn and Lee later in the evening, with Lee losing.
 On the May 24, 2022 episode of NXT 2.0, Lee lost against Sanga, and was taunted by Quinn before Sanga pulled him away.
 The following week, Lee challenged Quinn to a match and won.
-On the June 14, 2022 episode of NXT 2.0 Wes Lee had another highly acclaimed against Xyon Quinn that he also was successful at winning in.
-At NXT: The Great American Bash, Lee lost to Trick Williams after Williams rubbed an unknown substance into Lee's eyes.
+On the June 14, 2022 episode of NXT 2.0 Wes Lee had another match against Xyon Quinn that he also was successful at winning in.
+At NXT The Great American Bash, Lee lost to Trick Williams after Williams rubbed an unknown substance into Lee's eyes.